willfleetw/rusty_dns/docs/DNS_Documentation.md

 | TTL   | A 32 bit unsigned integer that specifies the time interval (in seconds) that the resource record may be cached before it should be discarded.
 Zero values are interpreted to mean that the RR can only be used for the transaction in progress, and should not be cached |
 | RDLENGTH | An unsigned 16 bit integer that specifies the length in octets of the RDATA field |
 | RDATA | A variable length string of octets that describes the resource.
 The format of this information varies according to the TYPE and CLASS of the resource record.
 For example,   if the TYPE is A and the CLASS is IN, the RDATA field is a 4 octet ARPA Internet address |

+### Time to Live (TTL)

+The definition of values appropriate to the TTL field in STD 13 is not as clear as it could be, with respect to how many significant bits exist, and whether the value is signed or unsigned.
+It is hereby specified that a TTL value is an unsigned number, with a minimum value of 0, and a maximum value of 2147483647.
+That is, a maximum of 2^31 - 1.
+When transmitted, this value shall be encoded in the less significant 31 bits of the 32 bit TTL field, with the most significant, or sign, bit set to zero.

+Implementations should treat TTL values received with the most significant bit set as if the entire value received was zero.

+Implementations are always free to place an upper bound on any TTL received, and treat any larger values as if they were that upper bound.
+The TTL specifies a maximum time to live, not a mandatory time to live.

 ## CLASS Values